 With Apple announcing that it is stopping development of its professional photography app, Aperture you may be wondering where to turn.
 In this round up of photo editing software we look at the best apps for professional photo management on a Mac.

 Adobe Photoshop dominates the professional photo-editing market for the Mac and most would consider it the obvious alternative to Aperture.
 However those not wishing to now pay the monthly dues for Creative Cloud membership, or have no need of Photoshop’s power and complexity, can look to many alternatives for their photo fixing.
-Luckily there’s a plethora of quality standalone photo tools out there, with the best of them taking full advantage of the power of Mac OS X Mavericks.
+Luckily there’s a plethora of quality standalone photo tools out there, with the best of them taking full advantage of the power of Mac OS X Mavericks and Yosemite.

 - How to move your photo library from Aperture or iPhoto to Photoshop Lightroom